itsmeow/ClaimIt/README.md

 ClaimIt provides many configurable features.
 Currently, there are three configs, all of which are in the config folder.

 #### API Configuration 1 (claimit_api.cfg)
-This configuration allows forcing values to toggles in all claims.
+This configuration allows forcing values to toggles in all claims and also changing the default values for toggles.
 This means you can for example force `pickup_item` to allowed (true) in all claims.
 Here's an example configuration for that:

 ```
 claim_permissions {